vikashalala8/Blinkit-Dashboard-using-power-BI/README.md

 ## 👤 Author

 **Vikash**
-📧 *Feel free to connect for feedback or collaboration*
+📧 Open to feedback and collaboration opportunities

 ---